The Story of 'Red Dog'

 'Koko' was required to give sufficient expression on command for all those wonderful close-up shots.
 This was a big ask because Luke had to teach him to 'look front' so 'Koko' would actually look straight at the camera.
 This produced marvelous charismatic shots which for me were part of the film's magic.
 After the film shoot was complete, Carol Hobday was so convinced that Nelson Woss would give 'Koko' a good home, she ultimately gifted him 'Koko'.
 He is now Nelson's best mate.

-Luke sourced an old Kelpie from a working dog background for the part of the old 'RED DOG' who, along with 'Koko' reduced so many of us to tears.
+However, trainer Luke Hurs sourced an old Kelpie from a working dog background for the part of the old 'RED DOG' who, along with 'Koko' reduced so many of us to tears.
 And lastly the puppy that appears at the very end of the film was the other Kelpie which filled a definite role.

 References and Further Reading